Large-Batch, Iteration-Efficient Neural Bayesian Design Optimization: Complementary Discussions

-USeMO \cite{belakaria2020uncertainty} shares some similarity with LBN-MOBO, however, besides its limitation in handling large batches, its utilization of uncertainty information is much more limited than ours.
-USeMO finds the Pareto front on their surrogate function by running the NSGA-II \cite{deb2002fast}.
-Note that they do not optimize for uncertainty in a simultaneous manner as it happens in our 2\textit{M}D acquisition.
-Instead they use uncertainty oin a sequential manner to choose the most promising candidates among the ones already calculated by the NSGA-II.
+\paragraph{USeMO} \textbf{USeMO} \cite{belakaria2020uncertainty} shares some similarity with \textbf{LBN-MOBO}, however, besides its limitation in handling large batches, its utilization of uncertainty information is much more limited than ours. \textbf{USeMO} finds the Pareto front on their surrogate function by running the NSGA-II \cite{deb2002fast}.
+Note that they do not optimize for uncertainty in a simultaneous manner as it happens in our \textbf{2\textit{M}D} acquisition.
+Instead they use uncertainty in a sequential manner to choose the most promising candidates among the ones already calculated by the NSGA-II.
 This approach cannot account for the samples that are not Pareto dominant according to performance predictions but have high uncertainty.
-As a result, they do not benefit from the advantages that we explained in Section \ref{sec:uncertaimty-effect} of the paper.
-The results in Figure 2 in the paper and Figures \ref{fig:ZDT1_2}, \ref{fig:DLTZ4}, \ref{fig:DLTZ1} in the supplementary materials also confirm that USeMO is not very successful in recovering a diverse Pareto front.
+The results in Figures \ref{fig:zdt3_pareto} , \ref{fig:ZDT1_2}, \ref{fig:DLTZ4_hv_time}, \ref{fig:DLTZ1_hv_time} in the Appendix also confirm that \textbf{USeMO} is not very successful in recovering a diverse Pareto front.

-Similar to USeMO, TSEMO \cite{bradford2018efficient} utilizes NSGA-II for the calculation of the approximated Pareto set and Pareto front on the computaionally inexpensive surrogates.
-What brings TSEMO closer to our approach is their utilization of Thompson sampling \cite{thompson1933likelihood} to exploit or explore the black box function, guided by the uncertainty information obtained from Gaussian process surrogates.
+\paragraph{TSEMO} Similar to \textbf{USeMO}, \textbf{TSEMO} \cite{bradford2018efficient} utilizes NSGA-II for the calculation of the approximated Pareto set and Pareto front on the computationally inexpensive surrogates.
+What brings \textbf{TSEMO} closer to our approach is their utilization of Thompson sampling \cite{thompson1933likelihood} to exploit or explore the black box function, guided by the uncertainty information obtained from Gaussian process surrogates. \paragraph{UCB} {Upper confidence bound (\textbf{UCB})} and \textbf{2$M$D} Pareto front exploit the uncertainties in different ways. \textbf{UCB} works based on a weighted sum of uncertainty and prediction.
+In \textbf{UCB}, tuning is important as it regulates the trade-off between exploration and exploitation.
+Given the magnitude difference between prediction and uncertainty, one needs to tune this hyperparameter.
+Moreover, as we progress through the optimization the need for exploration or exploitation might change and as a result we might need to constantly adapt this hyperparameter or use a smart scheduler.
+In the case of multi-objective optimization, the number of tuning parameters increases as we need to tune and find the right balance in exploring different objectives in the presence of their uncertainties.

+In the \textbf{2\textit{M}D} acquisition function, however, the uncertainties and predictions remain independent objectives and are jointly optimized to generate a Pareto front of viable candidates (Section \ref{sec:acquisition} and Equation \ref{eq:acquisition}).
+Since each objective is optimized jointly with other objectives without any form of summation we do not need to worry about the scale differences and \textbf{LBN-MOBO} does not introduce extra hyperparameters. \stopcontents[appendices]